maacpiash/maacpiash/README.md

 For more details, please view my resume at [pia.sh/resume](https://pia.sh/resume).

+## 😁 Fun facts about me

+I know the value of pi (π) up to 60 decimal places.
+I also know the names and the symbols of all the elements, along with their positions in the periodic table.

+*I'm a nerd, I know!*

 ## 📫 How to reach me

 I am [`@maacpiash`](https://maacpia.sh) (almost) everywhere!